 I am a price action trader

 |I trade price action

-The way I trade is, I look at price and based on historical prices I try to figure out the probability of a future trade.
+The way I trade is, I look at the price and based on historical prices I try to figure out the probability of a future trade.
 This is a technical approach to trading.
 I incorporate the following concepts into my trading and I will highlight them here and will explain them in depth in the following articles:

 - Support and resistance